Posted: by Bronte

 - Expense: Some cases may require you to provide thousands in bail funds.
 The bail amount necessary will depend on the case you are taking on and representing.
 The fluctuation in funding amounts is another indication of unreliability and fraud in a bank’s eyes.
 They like predictability, which is something that the bail bonds business does not provide.

 - Chargebacks: Many times businesses accrue chargebacks without their knowledge.
 The industry type and emotions connected to the process increase this possibility and lead to extremely high chargeback rates.
 Industries with chargeback rates that are higher than 3% are considered high risk by many payment processors.
 Tier one processors such as Paypal and Stripe are much less likely to accept applications in high risk industries for this reason.
+But luckily, there are ways to mitigate the risk of chargebacks with just a few adjustments on your site.

 Why You Need a Payment Processor for Bail Bondsman